Promoting awareness for gender nonconforming people since 2012.

 gender variant (adj) - gender identity, presentation, and/or conception that exists beyond the previling cultural norms and ideals; synonym for gender expansive

 freedressing (adj) - appearance, behaviors, mannerisms, or pronouns, associated with gender-neutral presentation; values and principles consistent with fashion freedom (attested by Leslie Krause, 2004)

-ambiphobia (n) - irrational fear or hatred of gender creative people, typically motivated by attitudes of cissexism; intolerance or discrimination enacted toward people on the basis of non-normative gender presentation (attested by Leslie Krause, 2015)
+ambiphobia (n) - irrational fear or hatred of gender creative people, typically motivated by attitudes of cissexism; more broadly, intolerance or discrimination enacted toward people who contravene sex-based stereotypes in their appearance, behavior, personality, etc. (attested by Leslie Krause, 2015)

 A recent study of California youth found that more than one in four teens say their classmates view them as resisting dominant forms of gender expression.
 The study also found that GNC youth were more likely to experience severe psychological distress compared to gender-conforming teens (17 percent compared to 7 percent, respectively).